randlabs/js-config-reader/README.md

 The `options` parameter is an object with the following fields:

 * `source` - Source location of the configuration settings.
 Can be a filename or url depending on the used loader.
+Optional.
 * `envVar` - Environment variable name used to find the source.
 Optional.
   I.e.: Define `export MY_SETTINGS=/home/myuser/settings.json` and set `MY_SETTINGS` as the `envVar`.
 * `cmdLineParam` - Command-line parameter to use to find the source.
 Optional.